hawtio/hawtio/FAQ.md

 ### Developer Questions

 Questions on writing new plugins or hacking on existing ones:

+#### How do I build the project?

+If you just want to run hawtio in a JVM then please see the [Getting Started](http://hawt.io/getstarted/index.html) section.

+If you want to hack the source code then check out [how to build hawtio](http://hawt.io/building/index.html).

+#### What code conventions do you have?

+Check out the [Coding Conventions](https://github.com/hawtio/hawtio/blob/master/doc/CodingConventions.md) for our recommended approach.

 #### What can my new plugin do?